jdbyrd/mocksy/README.md

 # mocksy
-A platform for developers and users to share feedback on personal apps.
+A platform for developers and users to share feedback on personal projects.

 ### run dev server
 ```